 - Becoming Minimalist – A great blog by Joshua Becker.
 The post I’ve pointed to is a guest post by Jeff Shinabarger that will really make you think.

 - Simplify – 7 Guiding Principles to Help Anyone Declutter Their Home and Life is Joshua Becker’s book.
-Available only on Kindle only (living what he preaches!)
+Available only on Kindle (living what he preaches!)

 - Living With Less (Simply for Students) is the above for the younger set.
 This one does have a paperback version.